sungeunanlee/cambrad3.github.io/index.md

 #### Clustering

 Because we know seasoned players represent 6 unique classes, **we chose to use clustering algorithms that resulted in 6 clusters**.
-In K-means and GMM we explicitly set the number of cluster centers to 6.
+In K-means and GMM we explicitly set the number of cluster centers equal to 6.
 In hierarchical based clustering we pruned the dendrogram to have 6 clusters.
 In DBSCAN we adjusted epsilon and min points such that 6 clusters resulted.
 The following sections show the results of each clustering method used.
 We then provide an evaluation of the 4 clustering methods.

 #### Kmeans